-Redding went on to earn All-American honors under Scott and was named to the 2019 All-ACC squad along with teammate Beth Lillie.
+Redding went on to earn All-American honors under Scott and was named to the 2019 All-ACC squad along with teammate Lillie.

-Also during her inaugural season at Virginia, she served as an assistant coach for the Internationals team at the 2019 Arnold Palmer Cup, helping that squad to a victory against its USA counterparts.
+During her inaugural season at Virginia, she served as an assistant coach for the Internationals team at the 2019 Arnold Palmer Cup, helping that squad to a victory against its USA counterparts.

 During her time at Oregon, Scott guided the Ducks to NCAA postseason play in all nine of her seasons in Eugene.
 Prior to her arrival, Oregon hadn’t advanced to the NCAA Finals in 10 straight years.

 Scott’s teams produced seven of the top eight season scoring averages in school history, and each player in Oregon’s top-10 season scoring average category was coached by her.